 HDF5 File Format Extensions

-This section discusses . nly two dataset header messages: Data Layout Message and Filter Pipeline Message.
+This section discusses extensions to the HDF5 File Format to support structured chunk storage.
+Extensions are required only for two dataset header messages: Data Layout Message and Filter Pipeline Message.

-In the Data Layout Message, we introduce the new Structured Chunk Storage Structured Chunk will be used for storing sparse data.
+In the Data Layout Message, we introduce the new Structured Chunk Storage and Sparse Layout.
+Structured Chunk with Sparse Layout will be used for storing sparse data.
 In the Filter Pipeline Message, we extend the existing Flags field to support different filter pipelines for the different sections of a Filtered Structured Chunk.
+All changes are highlighted in bold.

 Structured Chunk Storage for Encoding Sparse Data Arrays